Music of Poetic Objects

 This album explores ekphrasis, the transmutation of art through different media.
 Typically applied to poetry inspired by paintings or artworks, ekphrastic music seeks to condense the essential feeling of an artwork in music.

-Music of Poetic Objects is Mark Sheeky's first album to feature an 8-page booklet.
+Music Of Poetic Objects is Mark Sheeky's first album to feature an 8-page booklet.
 You can buy or stream the album now, or order a CD copy using the links below.